|University of Arkansas at Little Rock|

 Responsibility for Technical Support

 Technical support for the RAVE system resides with the Department of Information Technology Services.
-The responsible staff member and a designated alternate for technical support will be appointment by the vice chancellor for information services with appropriate contact information on file with the Office of Communications and the Department of Public Safety.
+The responsible staff member and a designated alternate for technical support will be appointment by the vice chancellor for information services with appropriate contact information on file with the Office of Communications and Marketing and the Department of Public Safety.

 A test notification will be sent to the master “All” list of contacts in the RAVE alert system at least twice each semester with one of those being in the week following the official 11th day of class census date.
 All other specialized lists will have a test message sent to members of the list at least once each semester by the designated responsible administrator for the list.
 Each specialized list will have a designated administrator who is responsible for keeping the list current.